Trivernis/snekdown/README.md

 $$$
 ```

-Currently math only get's rendered into MathML which is only supported by Safari and Firefox.
+The expression get's converted into MathML which is then converted by MathJax when loaded in
+the browser.

 ## Roadmap